View Source AWS.SecurityHub (aws-elixir v1.0.11)

 This method is deprecated.

-Instead, use DisassociateFromAdministratorAccount
+Instead, use DisassociateFromAdministratorAccount.

-will eventually change to use DisassociateFromAdministratorAccount
+It will eventually change to use DisassociateFromAdministratorAccount.
+Any IAM

 policies that specifically control access to this function must continue to use

-.
+DisassociateFromMasterAccount.
 You should also add

-to your policies to ensure that the
+DisassociateFromAdministratorAccount to your policies to ensure that the

 correct permissions are in place after the console begins to use